 Now let’s get into the role Social Media plays with regard to SEO.
 Does Social Media sharing really have any affect on Search Optimization?
-This has been the question on the minds of many ecommerce website owners, and today we give you the answer.
+This has been the question on the minds of many ec-ommerce website owners, and today, we give you the answer.

-So then the question begging to be asked is: How does Social Media really help SEO?
+So then, the question begging to be asked is: How does Social Media really help SEO?

-Know your audience: The key is to marketing to potential clients is knowing who those potential clients are.
+Know your audience: The key to marketing to potential clients is knowing who those potential clients are.
 You need to ask yourself: For whom are you making your products?
 It can either be age specific, gender specific, hobby specific like art or dance, or for everyone.

 The key to getting an audience to your website or page is to make your content interesting or crucial: something that they would want to read.
-Your products need to be up to the mark, meaning high quality.
-Most importantly, you need to deliver what the customers are expecting not a cheap imitation of what you promise them and you need to deliver your product within the promised time limit.
+Your products need to be up to the mark, meaning of high quality.
+Most importantly, you need to deliver what the customers are expecting and not a cheap imitation of what you promise them, and you need to deliver your product within the promised time limit.

 Reviews: The Good & The Bad

-However Google will look into the issue if it is a legal matter.
+However, Google will look into the issue if it is a legal matter.

 According to R.L.
 Adams, author of “SEO 2017: Master Search Engine Optimization” (R.L Adams Blog ), there a few things you can do to ease your way into higher SEO rankings.
-But first you need to gain Google’s trust.
-This is going to be much more difficult for a new website as opposed to a website that has been on google’s radar much earlier.
-Mr. Adams says that there are three ways of gaining google’s trust:
+But first, you need to gain Google’s trust.
+This is going to be much more difficult for a new website as opposed to a website that has been on Google’s radar much earlier.
+Mr. Adams says that there are three ways of gaining Google’s trust: